Anastasia Vladimirovna Zernina

 - Mazo, Margarita.
 "Singing as Experience Among Russian American Molokans [and Dukh-i-zhizniki]."
 Chapter 4 of Music in American religious experience, ed.
 Vilas, P., E.L.
 Blumhofer, M.M.
 Chow.
 2006, pages 84-119. — Dr. Mazo is friend and colleague of Nikitina whose 12 papers are cited (pages 144-146, numbers 109-120).

 Dr. O'Brien-Rothe's analysis is similar to Zernina's in that both report the origin of Spiritual Christian religious song melodies are evolved adaptations of Orthodox church chants and old Russian folk music.
-Solemn drawn-out singing of religious hymns. like Oche nash, was developed to comply with the Russian law against "infecting" heterodox faiths, to sound non-sensible to an Orthodox who might hear the very slow singing.
+Solemn drawn-out (protyazhennaya) singing of religious hymns, like Oche nash, was developed to comply with the Russian law against "infecting" heterodox faiths, to sound non-sensible to an Orthodox who might hear the very slow singing.
 Doukhobors and Molokane only sing spiritual verses during Sunday service, but Pryguny and Dukh-i-zhizniki added melodies from faster folk song genres, especially for ecstatic spiritual jumping.
 Zealous Dukh-i-zhizniki in the U.S.A. and Australia scorn singing Russian folk song lyrics for entertainment, though they adapted folk song melodies to their own spiritual words.

 A long 24-page chart (pages 164-187) lists 380 songs logged for her study — 157 (41%) religious, and 223 (59%) worldly folk songs.
 The chart has columns for Song number, Title (first words), Variants, Source (religious) or Author (folk songs), Recording location, and Notes.
 Below is a summary count of each category in this chart.